Cottage Cheese Pasta Sauce

 Cottage cheese tomato pasta in a serving bowl with garnishes and a little extra parmesan.
 Pot of pasta nearby

-Allow the pasta to cool and store in an airtight container in the fridge.
+Allow the pasta to cool and store in an airtight container in the fridge up to 4 days.
 This pasta is perfect for leftovers!
 Reheat on the stove with a splash of water or broth until heated through.

-Can I freeze tomato sauce with cottage cheese?
+Can I freeze cottage cheese pasta?

 Do I have to blend the sauce?